pzembrod/cc64/doc/Transient-headers.md

 tmpheap is described in
 [Vierte Dimension 3/2021](https://forth-ev.de/wiki/projects:4dinhalt#heft_4d2021-03).

+### trnstmpheap.fth and x16trnstmphp.fth

+The tmpheap mechanism is only needed during the building process of cc64.
+This means that even the code that creates and manages the tmpheap can be transient, i.e. put onto the regular heap, and be cleared out before the cc64 binary is written to disk.
+That is what trnstmpheap.fth and x16trnstmphp.fth do.

 ### trns6502asm.fth and tmp6502asm.fth

-This is the transient Forth 6502 assembler of VolksForth, loaded onto the heap (trns6502asm.fth) or, in the case of the X16, onto the tmpheap (tmp6502asm.fth).
+This is the transient Forth 6502 assembler of VolksForth, loaded onto the heap (trns6502asm.fth) or, in the case of C64 or X16, onto the tmpheap (tmp6502asm.fth).
 It is only present while the cc64 compiler itself is compiled; it is not part of the cc64 binary.

-It is used to assemble the 6502 code templates of v-assembler.fth.
+It is used to assemble the 6502 code templates of `[v-assembler.fth](Sources-overview.md#v-assemblerfth)` as well as several code words in `lowlevel.fth`, `strings.fth` and `x16edit.fth`.

+When the assembler is loaded onto the tmpheap, the facts that the tmpheap gets cleared several times after groups of source files are loaded, and that the files with low level code words live in a different source group than v-assembler, have the consequence that tmp6502asm.fth must be loaded twice during the overall compile run, once for each source group that needs it.